Degree Fields

 Physical Therapist Overview - Preparation - Day In The Life - Earnings -

-Physical therapists often consult and practice with a variety of other professionals, such as physical therapist assistants, physicians, dentists, nurses, educators, social workers, occupational therapists, speech-language pathologists, and audiologists.
+Physical therapists often consult and practice with a variety of other professionals, such as physicians, dentists, nurses, educators, social workers, occupational therapists, speech-language pathologists, and audiologists.

 Some physical therapists treat a wide range of ailments; others specialize in areas such as pediatrics, geriatrics, orthopedics, sports medicine, neurology, and cardiopulmonary physical therapy.